Boyfriend (Justin Bieber song): Chart performance

 A few hours after its release, "Boyfriend" reached the top position on the US iTunes Store.
 According to Keith Caulfied of Billboard, industry sources suggested that the track could sell around 400,000 downloads by the end of the tracking week on April 1, 2012, and noted that it could debut into the top five of the Hot 100 chart.
 The song debuted at number two on the chart, only being held off the top spot by "We Are Young" by Fun. featuring Janelle Monáe.
 It sold a total of 521,000 digital units, the sixth-highest-ever debut digital sales week.
 Bill Werde of Billboard noted that it failed to debut at number one because the digital download of the track was only available through iTunes Store, "restricting the buying option for those that do not frequent the Apple retail store."
 The song has sold 3,216,000 downloads in the US by December 2012.
 "Boyfriend" is also Bieber's first single to ever reach the top position on the Canadian Hot 100 by debuting at number one and staying on for one week.

-In the United Kingdom, the song debuted at number two with sales of 54,817 on the week ending April 15, 2012, held off from achieving his first number one in the country by his own protégée Carly Rae Jepsen, with her single "Call Me Maybe".
+In the United Kingdom, the song debuted at number two with sales of 54,817 on the week ending April 15, 2012, held off from achieving his first number one in the country by fellow Canadian and his own protégée, Carly Rae Jepsen, with her single "Call Me Maybe".
 The track was also able to reach the top ten in Denmark, Ireland, Netherlands, Norway, and Sweden, while attaining top twenty positions in Belgium (Flanders), France, Finland, Germany, Spain, and Switzerland.
 In Australia, "Boyfriend" debuted and peak at number five on the chart issue dated April 8, 2012.
 The track failed to reach the top position in New Zealand, where it debuted and peaked at number two.